haraka/haraka-config/README.md

 }
 ```

-Items before any [section] marker are in the implicit [main] section.
+Items before any `[section]` marker are in the implicit `[main]` section.

-There is some auto-conversion of values on the right hand side of
+Some values on the right hand side of the equals are converted:

-the equals: integers are converted to integers, floats are converted to
+- integers are converted to integers
+- floats are converted to floats.
-floats.

-The key=value pairs support continuation lines using the
-backslash "\" character.
+The key=value pairs support continuation lines using the backslash "\" character.

 The `options` object allows you to specify which keys are boolean: